-We may also use the same xy shape obtained, to combine the spherical concentric principle for the horizontal with a straight shape in the vertical, resulting in a cylindrical display and a barrel shaped mirror (Fig. 17).
-This allows for a virtually unlimited horizontal field of view, and moreover, bending a display in only one direction is far easier than producing an entirely convex one.
-The astigmatism at the top and bottom is up to 50% larger than with the planar display approach, but the overall performance hence is quite appealing (Fig. 18).
+We may also use the same xy shape obtained, to combine the spherical concentric principle for the horizontal with a straight shape in the vertical, resulting in a cylindrical display and a toroidal mirror (Fig. 17).
+This allows for a very large horizontal field of view, and moreover, bending a display in only one direction is far easier than producing an entirely convex one.
+The astigmatism at the top and bottom may be slightly bigger than with the planar display / dome mirror approach, but together with the very wide horizontal range, the overall performance obtained is quite appealing (Fig. 18).
+According to Fig. 3, the display could also be straightened a bit at the side edges, up to a limit given by resolution requirements.